yves-biener/yves-biener/README.md

   - gRPC (https://github.com/grpc)
   - vtk (https://github.com/Kitware/VTK)
 - 👨‍💻 Worked for the Fraunhofer IIS - EZRT and now moved on to the develop-group during my Master of Science.
-- 📫 You can contact me via Mail: yves.biener@gmx.de
+- 📫 You can contact me via Mail: yves.biener@gmx.de or yves.biener@web.de

 <!---
 yves-biener/yves-biener is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.